convisoappsec/conviso-docs/docs/integrations/github-actions.md

      run: flow sca run
 ```

-## Continious Codereview
+## Continuous Codereview
 The following code snippet will send diff code to Flow's security Codereview module so you can
-perform a continious codereview assessment.
+perform a continuous codereview assessment.
-There are three aproaches depending on how you work with your project.
+There are three approaches depending on how you work with your project.
 In a nutshell:
 - Using Tags, ordered by time
-- Using Tags, ordered by format version
+- Using Tags, ordered by versioning style (semantic version)
 - Without using Tags, ordered by Git tree

 ```yml